raphaeltournafond/fly-repartition/README.md

 # Fly repartition
-A inverse iteration algorithm applied to fly repartition in rooms
+An inverse iteration algorithm applied to fly repartition in rooms